 Dashlane is the simple secure way to manage your passwords.
 It syncs your passwords across multiple devices and the grouping is also pretty cool.

 The password generator is also very easy to use and generates random passwords on the fly without you having to break a sweat.

 I just felt that the desktop app was too much and it would have been better if we could just have the extension.
 Apart from that, great tool.

 If you ever feel the need to upgrade to premium you get that for $ 3.33/Month which includes 2-factor authentication and VIP support.

 Sticky password has been loved by many security enthusiasts and it boasts true cross-platform support.
-After having used Lastpass and Dashlane the setup procedure of Sticky password felt a little too much, but once it was up, running things were good.
+After having used LastPass and Dashlane the setup procedure of Sticky password felt a little too much, but once it was up, and running things were good.

 ‘You’ll never need to remember or type your passwords again’.
 Roboform is yet another strong entry and it offers all features that the above options do.
 The pricing included a premium plan that allows features such as web access, cloud backup, and sharing functionality.

 This isn’t your traditional password manager but I believe for people living in the Google World, this is amazing.